cc111mp/DASMamba-MedIR/README.md

 ## Pre-trained Models

-## Citation

 ## Visual results

 ## Acknowledgment
 This repository builds upon the code and dataset provided by the authors of [Restore-RWKV](https://github.com/Yaziwel/Restore-RWKV).
 We thank them for making their work publicly available.
 Thanks to the authors for their excellent work.

+## Citation
-If you use this repository or ideas from our work in your research, **please cite both our paper (placeholder below) and Restore-RWKV**:
+If you use this repository or ideas from our work in your research, **please cite both our paper and Restore-RWKV**:

 ```bibtex
 @misc{yang2024restorerwkv,